FAQ

 Do Testnet users receive rewards?

-No, testnet is to preview upcoming features and for users to learn about the protocol without any Mainnet gas fees.
+No, testnet previews upcoming features and allows users to learn about the protocol without any Mainnet gas fees.

 Someone messaged me promising free tokens/ICO/etc, is it real?